 - By George B.N.
 AyitteyGeorge B.N.
-Ayittey is a native of Ghana and president of the Free Africa Foundation, based in Washington, D.C.
+Ayittey is a native of Ghana and president of the Free Africa Foundation in Washington, D.C.
 His new book, Applied Economics for Africa, will be published in the fall.

 When I listed the “Worst of the Worst” dictators — or coconut heads, as I like to call them — in Foreign Policy last summer, bemoaning their “ignoble qualities of perfidy, cultural betrayal, and economic devastation,” few people thought the tyrants would fall any time soon.
 Then on Jan.
 14, 2011, came a loud “THUD!” in Tunisia.
 A coconut dropped and smashed!
 Then another in Egypt on Feb.
 11!
 Then on Aug.
 24, rebels in Libya seized the “Brother Leader’s” compound, forcing the rat to flee into his underground tunnels and disappear.
 Pro-democracy activists are now vigorously shaking coconut trees in Africa and the Middle East, hoping that their leaders’ rickety autocracies will also come crashing down.

 The so-called experts in the Western media were caught napping.
 These people are not ready for democracy, they once told us.
 Fox News couldn’t even find Egypt on the map, and seemed befuddled by the “senile and paranoid autocrat,” as I called Hosni Mubarak last year.